Drugmakers to join forces to make millions of Ebola vaccine doses

 Bavarian Nordic's share price jumped 23 percent to 185 Danish crowns after the announcement of J&J's plans.

-J&J has simplified and fast-tracked its vaccine programme in the light of the world's worst Ebola outbreak.
+J&J has simplified and fast-tracked its vaccine program in the light of the world's worst Ebola outbreak.

 It had been working to develop a vaccine against both the Zaire and Sudan strains of Ebola, as well as a related condition called Marburg disease.
 However, it is now also developing a vaccine targeting only the Zaire strain behind the current epidemic, which should yield results faster.